saaspegasus/pegasus-docs/src/content/docs/celery.md

 ---
 title: Celery
-description: Distributed task queue for running background tasks
+description: Set up Celery distributed task queues with Redis for background tasks, scheduled jobs, and async processing in Pegasus applications.
 ---

 [Celery](https://docs.celeryq.dev/) is a distributed task queue used to run background tasks.